kmarsyd/training.artemis.rds/_episodes/03-array-automation.md

 - You might have a set of parameters you wish to use; eg you could test rates from **0.1 to 1.0** with ```rate=$(echo "scale=2; $PBS_ARRAY_INDEX/10" | bc)```, using the POSIX 'basic calculator' function ```bc``` to divide by 10

 The next example exercise uses this last method to test different length substrings (_k-mers_) of a DNA sequence.
-Navigate to the **Assembly** folder in the data we extracted earlier, and open the **assembly.pbs** script file
+Navigate to the **Assembly** folder in the data we extracted earlier, and open the **assembly.pbs** script file:

 ~~~
 cd ../Assembly